VAD is the name of a cancer drug combination that includes:

-These are long, plastic tubes that give the drugs into a large vein in your chest.
-The tube stays in place throughout the course of your treatment.
+You might have treatment through a long plastic tube that goes into a large vein in your chest.
+The tube stays in place throughout the course of treatment.
+This can be a:

-Taking your tablets or capsules
+Taking your tablets

-Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.
+Whether you have a full or an empty stomach can affect how much of a drug gets into your bloodstream.

-You should take the right dose, not more or less.
+You should take the right dose, no more or less.

 When you have VAD